dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 All the other extra files called `Runtime Files`, which are required to run or import obfuscated scripts.
 So long as runtime files are in any Python path, obfuscated script `dist/foo.py` can be used as normal Python script.

-Pyarmor protects Python scripts in 2 phases:

-* Build obfuscated script
-* Run or import obfuscated script
+That is to say:

+**The original python scripts can be replaced with obfuscated scripts seamlessly.**

-## Build Obfuscated Script
+## Obfuscated Python Scripts

+How to obfuscate python scripts by Pyarmor?

 First compile Python script to code object